An analysis of linear regression and neural networks approximation for the pricing of swing options: Approximation of continuation value

-where $\mathcal{L}^2$ denotes the set of all measurable functions that are squared-integrable.
 Due to the vastness of $\mathcal{L}^2$, the optimization problem \eqref{gen_min_pb_func_phi} is quite challenging, if not impossible, to solve in practice.
-It is therefore common to introduce a parameterized form $\Phi_{k+1}(\cdot ; \theta)$ as a solution to problem \eqref{gen_min_pb_func_phi}.
+It is therefore common to introduce a parameterized form $\Phi_{k+1}(\cdot ; \theta)$ as a solution to the optimization problem \eqref{gen_min_pb_func_phi}.
 That is, we need to find the appropriate value of $\theta$ in a certain parameter space $\Theta$ such that it solves the following optimization problem:

 Solving the latter problem requires to compute the continuation value whereas it is the target amount.
 But since the conditional expectation is an orthogonal projection, it follows from Pythagoras' theorem,